ReactiveSets/toubkal/README.md

 server, network and client resources.

 #### Ecosystem
-XS backend runs on Node.js.
+XS backend runs on **Node.js**.

-On the frontend, XS can be coupled with any other framework but we recommend using reactive frameworks such as AngularJS or React which reactive model is closer to XS.
+On the frontend, XS can be coupled with any other framework but we recommend using reactive frameworks such as **AngularJS** or **React** which reactive model is closer to XS.

-We also recommand Bootstrap for responsive HTML5 applications and we use it for our Carousel and Photo Albums.
+We also recommand **Bootstrap** for responsive HTML5 applications and we use it for our Carousel and Photo Albums.

 For DOM manipulations one can use any library as XS core has zero dependencies.

+XS can either be used to improve existing applications on the backend or frontend, or as full backend-and-frontend framework for new projects.

 #### Dataflow Programming Model
 XS intuitive **dataflow** programming model allows to very significantly decrease development time of complex realtime applications.
 This combination of runtime high-efficiency and reduction in programming complexity should allow to greatly reduce the cost of running greener startups.

-XS applications are programmed using an intuitive and consice declarative dataflow programming model where one describes the application.
+XS applications are programmed using an intuitive and consice declarative dataflow programming model.

-At the lower level, XS **Pipelets** use a JavaScript functional programming model eliminating the callback hell.
+At the lower level, XS **Pipelets** use a JavaScript functional programming model eliminating callback hell.

 Everything in XS is a pipelet, greatly simplifying the programming of highly reactive applications.
 Authorizations are also managed using pipelets, allowing instant changes all the way to the UI without ever requiring page refreshes.